Skip to content

 Bryan Holladay is an expert in local politics.
 Over the last two decades, he has used his expertise in Charlotte politics to help organizations with their public affairs management, professional networking and executing grassroots initiatives within the Charlotte region.
 Bryan is a Principal at CLT Public Relations, a boutique Government Affairs Firm that focuses on advocacy and networking services in for the greater Charlotte market.

-Women in Business Committee Co-Chair - Emily Green
+Women In Business Committee

-Young Professionals Committee Co-Chair - Brittany (Canaski) Duerksen
+Young Professionals Committee

 Scroll To Top